christophernhill/rc_howtos/examples/simple_parallel_R_example/README.md

 The notes here contain a simple parallel R example from a politicial science tutorial.
 The steps are general and could apply to many different fields where a large number of R based parallel task computations are needed.
+The notes illustrate using R on a particular SLURM cluster, but much of the material can be applied to any SLURM cluster.

 Note - for some functions R can be a slow processing language, (for example see, http://julialang.org/benchmarks/ ), although it is reasonably fast for other